pallets-eco/flask-admin/doc/quickstart.rst

     app.run()

-If you will run this application and will navigate to `http://localhost:5000/admin/ <http://localhost:5000/admin/>`_, you should see empty "Home" page with a navigation bar on top.
+If you start this application and navigate to `http://localhost:5000/admin/ <http://localhost:5000/admin/>`_, you should see empty "Home" page with a navigation bar on top.

 You can change application name by passing `name` parameter to the `Admin` class constructor::